 Ophthalmic testing data is highly complex.
 When sharing these insights with your patients, the goal is to help them understand test results and visualize the best path forward under your care.

 Dr. Brandon Chester is an optometrist at Chester Eye Center, a three-location optometry practice in Ohio.
-Dr. Chester uses EyeClinic Imaging by First Insight to clearly communicate ophthalmic testing data findings with his patients.
+Dr. Chester uses EyeClinic Imaging and MaximEyes optometry EHR software to clearly communicate ophthalmic testing data findings with his patients.
 Dr. Chester shared some of his learnings below.

 How do you use ophthalmic testing data to educate your patients?